 For example, many mortgage lenders require three years accounts or similar from self-employed applicants in order to agree a loan.
-However, second mortgage lenders frequently do not need the same level of documentation, meaning they are perfectly suited to self employed applicants.
+However, lenders frequently do not need the same level of documentation, meaning they are perfectly suited to self employed applicants.

 What interest rate do I get?